SS St. Louis (1894): World War I

 For many years, SS St. Louis was prominent as a passenger liner between New York and Liverpool.
 For example, in June 1906, the newly married Alice Roosevelt Longworth sailed on the ship for her first trip to Europe.
-On 17 March 1917, the ship was furnished an armed guard of 26 United States Navy sailors and armed with three 6-inch guns, to protect her from enemy attack as she continued her New York-to-Liverpool service.
+On 17 March 1917, she was provided with an armed guard of 26 sailors and equipped with three 6-inch guns to defend against enemy attack on her New York-to-Liverpool service route.
 On 30 May, while proceeding up the Irish Sea and skirting the coast of England, she responded rapidly to the orders, "Hard Starboard," at the sighting of a periscope, and succeeded in dodging a torpedo while apparently striking the submarine which fired it.
 Later dry-dock examination revealed that 18 feet of her keel rubbing strake had been torn away.
 On 25 July, her gunners exchanged fire with a surfaced U-boat, some three miles away, and sighted many near misses.

 On 17 April 1918, St. Louis was delivered to the Navy at New York to be wholly manned and operated by the Navy as a troop transport.
-She was renamed Louisville (SP-1644), as a cruiser named St. Louis was already in service in the Navy.
+She was renamed Louisville (SP-1644) to avoid confusion with the heavy cruiser St. Louis.
 Louisville was commissioned on 24 April.

 Louisville first put to sea on 12 October bound for Portland and Southampton, England, and returned to New York on 7 January 1919.
 From then until 19 August of that year, she made six voyages from New York to Liverpool or to Brest, France, to return American soldiers from the Great War.
 On 20 August, she shifted to Norfolk and was decommissioned there on 9 September 1919.
 She was returned to her owner on the 11th and resumed her original name, St. Louis.

 Destruction

-To be reconditioned as a passenger liner, St. Louis entered a shipyard at Hoboken, N.J., where on the evening of 8 January 1920, a workman's gasoline blow torch set her afire.
-She burned into 9 January.
-After control of the fire was lost, she was scuttled alongside the dock and allowed to burn out.
-Nothing but the steel hull remained.
+On 8 January 1920, while St. Louis was being reconditioned as a passenger liner in Hoboken, N.J., a workman's blowtorch ignited a fire.
+The fire raged into the next day, 9 January.
+When the fire could not be controlled, the ship was scuttled at the dock and allowed to burn.
+The only thing left after the fire was her steel hull.
 Damages were estimated at $1 million.
 She was later refloated and taken over by insurance underwriters.
 Over the next five years, under ownership of various investors, she lay at docks in different parts of New York Harbor.
 Finally, she was sold in 1925; and two Dutch tugs towed her to Italy where she was scrapped by an Italian salvage company.